MainulDip/pythonStudy/README.md

 - urls.py in both project and app level
 - adding views and calling that from app level's urls.py
 - Create Models
+- interactive shell by "python manage.py shell" to interact with database (sqlite3)